Saudi Arabia–United Arab Emirates border: Disputed Articles

-In 1992, the UAE wished to renegotiate the status of the treaty, specially the 20 percent of Zararah that was located in Abu Dhabi’s territory.
-Saudi Arabia published the contents of the treaty in 1995 publicly for the first time to make it clear that under Article 3 of the treaty, the Shaybah field belonged to Saudi Arabia and there will be no joint development of the oilfield.
+In 1992, the UAE wished to renegotiate the status of the treaty, specifically the 20% of Zararah that was located in Abu Dhabi's territory.
+In 1995, Saudi Arabia publicly published the text of the treaty for the first time, to make it clear that under Article 3 of the treaty, Saudi Arabia was given sole ownership of the associated oilfield, and thus there was no case for joint development of the oilfield.
 The UAE oil minister was the only GCC oil minister who did not attend the inauguration of the Shaybah oilfield in March 1999 as a way to indicate the UAE's long standing dissatisfaction with Jeddah Treaty Articles.
 According to a Saudi source, Sheikh Mohammed bin Zayed made more than two visits to Saudi Arabia in March and April 2011 with the intention of reaching a settlement regarding the 20 percent of Zararah oilfield that was located in Abu Dhabi territory.
-On 15 August 2011, an anonymous UAE diplomat stated that the UAE wanted changes to the treaty, mainly to Article 3 that would make changes to allow for the oil sharing between Zararah/Shaybah oil field as Sheikh Zayed had obviously believed in August 1974 that the UAE and Saudi Arabia were agreeing to share the oil, but that this had not been included in the provisions of the Treaty and hence its within UAE's rights to request an amendment to the Treaty.
+On 15 August 2011, an anonymous UAE diplomat stated that the UAE wanted to amend Article 3 to allow for oil sharing between the two nations, arguing that although this provision was not included in the final treaty, the country was within its rights to request such an amendment because Sheikh Zayed had "obviously" believed that the UAE and Saudi Arabia were agreeing to share the oil in August 1974.

 The UAE also argued against Article 5 of the treaty, which stated that “both parties shall as soon as possible delimit the offshore boundaries between the territory of the Kingdom of Saudi Arabia and the territory of the United Arab Emirates.”
-According to the UAE, the article cannot be settled due to conflicting parts with the 1969 territorial agreement between Abu Dhabi and Qatar, as well as with the UAE-Qatar Dolphin Pipeline agreement of 2004.
+According to the UAE, the article cannot be settled due to a conflicting 1969 territorial agreement between Abu Dhabi and Qatar, as well as with the UAE-Qatar Dolphin Pipeline agreement of 2004.

 Lastly, the UAE directly disagreed with Article 6 of the treaty, which stipulated that an international company would be required to prepare an official map to reflect the current boundaries between the two countries.
-The UAE continued to use the older version of the map which did not conform the Treaty of Jeddah, showing Khor al Udaid and the location of the Zararah oilfield as UAE territory as far till 2009.
-This caused a problem with UAE citizens entering Saudi Arabia in August 2009 who were using their ID cards as the card showed the original map and Emirati citizens who tried to enter Saudi Arabia with their ID cards were turned back at the border.
+The UAE continued to use the older version of the map which did not conform to the Treaty of Jeddah, showing Khor al-Udaid and the Zararah oilfield as UAE territory as late as 2009.
+In August 2009, this caused a problem for Emirati citizens entering Saudi Arabia, as their identification cards showed this disputed map and resulted in them being turned back at the border.

-According to The Washington Institute for Near East Policy, it might be argued that the 1974 agreement is of questionable validity in terms of international law.
-It has been neither published nor ratified by the UAE Federal National Council, a crucial step to make the agreement binding on the parties.
-Qatar, which suddenly discovered it no longer had a land border with the UAE, was not even a party to the negotiations.
+According to The Washington Institute for Near East Policy, it might be argued that the 1974 agreement is of questionable validity in terms of international law, as it has been neither published nor ratified by the UAE's Federal National Council, a crucial step to make the agreement binding on the parties.
+Likewise, Qatar, which suddenly discovered it no longer had a land border with the UAE, was not even a party to the negotiations.